Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 4. Uses each agent's Brain class to decide on the agent's next action.
 5. Calls your subclass's `AcademyStep()` function.
-6. Calls the `AgentAction()` function for each agent in the scene, passing in the action chosen by the agent's brain.
+6. Calls the `AgentAction()` function for each agent in the scene, passing in the action chosen by the agent's Brain.
 (This function is not called if the agent is done.)
 7. Calls the agent's `AgentOnDone()` function if the agent has reached its `Max Step` count or has otherwise marked itself as `done`.
 Optionally, you can set